War (U2 album): Commercial performance

 War was a commercial success.
-In its opening week, it debuted at number one in the UK, supplanting Michael Jackson's Thriller to become the group's first number-one album in the UK.
+In its opening week, the record debuted at number one in the UK, supplanting Michael Jackson's Thriller to become the group's first number-one album in the UK.
 In April, it was certified gold in the UK by the British Phonographic Industry.
 The album charted on the UK Albums Chart for 148 weeks.
 In the United States, the album entered the Billboard Top LPs & Tape chart at number 91, and eventually peaked at number 12.
 In total, the album sold 11 million copies.